proycon/homepage/content/posts/do-not-restrict-me/index.md

 +++
 title = "Do not Restrict Me!
-How copy protection (DRM) on e-books harms our freedom and what do do about it" date = 2024-01-05T20:39:34+01:00 description = "In this post I argue against copy protection (DRM) on e-books (and in general) and how it harms interoperability, software freedom, fair use and consumer privacy.
+How copy protection (DRM) on e-books harms our freedom and what to do about it" date = 2024-01-05T20:39:34+01:00 description = "In this post I argue against copy protection (DRM) on e-books (and in general) and how it harms interoperability, software freedom, fair use and consumer privacy.
 I also show that DRM can be broken because the technology is defective by design.
 I give some pointers for Linux users to allow them to read their own legally acquired e-books with any suitable free open source software."